mwcoleman/nlp-morph-data-hallucination/README.md

 ### Data augmentation

-The main contribution in this project is the development of an n-gram model data hallucination approach to augment low resource
-(<1000 inflection pairs) training data sets.
-Average performance (accuracy) increased by ~2%
+The contribution in this project is the development of an n-gram model data hallucination approach to augment low resource (<1000 inflection pairs) training data sets.
+Average performance (accuracy) increased by ~2%.

 Sampling of sequences are without replacement from a categorical distribution utilising a markov model (over observed sequences in the original training data), where the probability of a replacement is conditioned on the preceding